 The Art Gallery of Ballarat itself is probably worth the trip for art enthusiasts.
 Established in 1884, it is the oldest and largest gallery in regional Australia.
 Besides housing an extensive permanent collection, there are always interesting contemporary exhibitions coming and going too.
 Once you've toured the gallery, sit down at the in-house Kittelty's café for some pastries and a cuppa.

 3. Grampians – 3-hour drive from Melbourne

 To immerse in some of the most breathtaking experiences nature can offer, take on the great outdoors at Grampians.
 Embark on a walk up to The Pinnacle lookout for stunning views of Halls Gap and Grampians' majestic peaks, or visit the Brambuk Centre to marvel at aboriginal art and artefacts, as well as ancient rock art dating back thousands of years.
 Don't miss the gorgeous cascading Mackenzie Falls too.

 Adrenaline junkies will feel right at home here.
-Get in touch with Absolute Outdoors Australia to explore the terrains of Grampians National Park on a mountain bike, or tackle rock climbing and abseiling on routes set up by Mother Nature.
+Get in touch with Absolute Outdoors to explore the terrains of Grampians National Park on a mountain bike, or tackle rock climbing and abseiling on routes set up by Mother Nature.

 4. Wilsons Promontory – 3-hour drive from Melbourne

 Affectionately known as 'The Prom', Wilsons Promontory National Park is home to Victoria's largest coastal wilderness area.
 Tasmania aside, it is the southernmost point of the Australian continent.
 From spectacular rock formations and secluded beaches, to an abundance of native wildlife and flora (spot koalas in the wild!), rest assured there are plenty of scenic trails to be discovered.